GitLwnc/GitLwnc.github.io/_pages/about.md

 In UNSAT lab, I belong to a six-member group focusing on stress state and constitutive relation for unsaturated soil.
 I assisted Prof. Zhang in managing this group and worked closely with the other five members.
 I deeply participate in the research of the other five members, e.g., clay pore structure evolution via small-angle neutron scattering and small-angle scattering X-ray scattering, robot development for swimming in granular environments, deep-buried soil's anisotropies in fabric, stress and modulus, loading collapse phenomenon in high-expansive clay, etc.

 Please find my publication list here.
-If you are interested in my research, feel free to discuss it with me via email (yhyang@hnu.edu.cn) or [WeChat](../image/wechat.jpg).
+If you are interested in my research, feel free to discuss it with me via [email](yhyang@hnu.edu.cn) or [WeChat](../images/wechat.jpg).

 News
 ======